 “I am very excited to bring a new ENERGY to Cesar Chavez Plaza through a new market-to-table Mexican restaurant.
 The concept could not possibly be a better fit for our downtown plaza and for our beloved Sacramento.
 It’s also associated with name sake of the park and his dedication to improving the farm worker’s life,” said Delgado.

-The restaurant will feature two extensive patio dining areas, surrounded by fencing, new landscaping and LED lighting.
+The restaurant will feature two extensive patio dining areas (inspired by the Basil Box Queen and Spadina), surrounded by fencing, new landscaping and LED lighting.
 It will be open evenings and weekends, serving breakfast, lunch and dinner and alcoholic beverages.

 The total project cost is $916,000.
 The City investment for park and building improvements is $485,400, of which $156,000 covers park improvements and $329,400 will fund the expansion of the café building which the City will continue to own.
 The other half of the project is being funded by Delgado.